Vancouver Canadians: History

-Prior to the 1999 season, the Vancouver Canadians Pacific Coast League franchise was purchased by a group led by Art Savage with the intention of relocating to Sacramento, California.
-Despite winning the Pacific Coast League title and Triple-A World Series, the Canadians moved to California's capital city.
-The Southern Oregon Timberjacks of the Northwest League announced their relocation to Vancouver.
-The team, a member of the Class A Short Season Northwest League, assumed the Canadians' name in 2000.
+Prior to the 1999 season, the Vancouver Canadians, a Triple-A franchise of the Pacific Coast League, was purchased by a group led by Art Savage with the intention of relocating to Sacramento, California.
+The Canadians moved to California's capital city and were rebranded as the Sacramento River Cats.
+The Southern Oregon Timberjacks of the Northwest League announced their relocation to Vancouver after the franchise failed to find a new stadium to remain in Oregon.
+The team, a Class A Short Season team of the Northwest League, assumed the Canadians' name in 2000.

 Like the predecessor Pacific Coast League franchise, the new Canadians signed a player development contract with the Oakland Athletics.
 The Canadians had players such as Nick Swisher, Jeremy Brown, Jason Windsor, Joe Blanton, Rich Harden, Travis Buck, Dallas Braden, and Dan Straily during this period.